IES Milan: Business Studies

 A famous Milanese song says there are many wonderful Italian cities that people love to visit, but only one in which they want to live and work.
 Milan is world reknowned as the European capital of fashion, design, architecture, publishing, modern art and music.
 Once a capital of the Roman Empire today the the city of Milan is Italy’s lively center of business, banking and finance.
 In Piazza Duomo, the architecture of past centuries blends with the neon lights of a modern metropolis.
 It is the city where Leonardo da Vinci painted his masterpiece The Last Supper and invented is canal system, the city where Verdi and Puccini produced their operas still performed today at La Scala Opera House and the city where the Futurists Movement redefined the traditional concept of art.

-IES Center located on the Università Cattolica campus, across the street from the historical cloisters of the Medieval Church of St. Ambrose. .
-IES is the only American program in Milan, allowing students to integrate fully into the life of the city.
+IES Center located on the Università Cattolica campus, across the street from the historical cloisters of the Medieval Church of St. Ambrose.

 Students must carry 15 credit hours per semester.
 Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Italian majors and minors are expected to take their major/minor credits in Italian at one of the affiliated IES universities.
 Italian majors and minors cannot take courses in English at the IES Center.
 It is recommended that students who have no background in Italian enroll in at least one course at one of the English speaking universities.
 Some university classes are not available to sophomores.
 Students must enroll in an appropriate-level IES Italian language course.
 Italian Language in Context: Novice Abroad II fulfills Haverford’s language requirement.